Lapidary & Collection Curation Books

 ASIN: B0007E4RPS

-Review: The is such an amazing book I don’t really know where to start with it.
-If you don’t know what Micromounting is, it is the process taking small rocks and minerals and preserving them in small boxes for storage, preservation, and viewing under a microscope.
-This is widely considered to be the most valuable book on the subject and no micromounters shelf is complete without it and I do agree with that assessment of it.
-This book cover ever single aspect of it from how it all started in 1700’s to every single technique used in the hobby.
-If you love tiny rocks and minerals then you will love this book.
+Review: This such a remarkable book, I don’t really know where to start with it.
+If you don’t know what Micromounting is, it is the process of taking small rocks and minerals and preserving them in small boxes for storage, preservation, and viewing under a microscope.
+This is widely considered to be the most valuable book on the subject, and no micromounters shelf is complete without it.
+This book covers ever single aspect of it, from how it all started in the 1700s to every single technique used in the hobby.
+If you love tiny rocks and minerals, then you will love this book.

 Title: The Complete Guide To Micromounts by Milton L Speckels